CannyChiu/TechnicalTalentPartnerHub/README.md

 * [Hiring Programs](https://lethain.com/bar-raising-hiring-committees-hiring-quality/): A discussion on extra-curricular hiring programs like Bar raisers, hiring committees, and other complex ways to improve hiring quality
 * [Senior vs. Staff vs. Principal Engineers](https://medium.com/commercetools-tech/staff-and-principal-engineers-why-do-we-need-them-now-part-2-a6dcf2d6ad34): A comparison about the differences between Senior, Staff and Principal Engineering roles - great read.
 * [DevRel Collective](https://devrelcollective.fun/#resources): A great summary of blogs, resources and communities related to Dev Rel & Dev Advocacy.
 Great for recruiters that work in developer facing product companies!
+* [Technically - What are Microservices?](https://technically.substack.com/p/what-are-microservices): great TLDR on the benefits and costs of microservices compared to the traditional monolith approach.

 ### **Data Engineering/Data Science:**
 * [What is data engineering? ](https://blog.pragmaticengineer.com/what-is-data-engineering/)